Achievable logoAchievable logo

 Instructional self-talk can also improve focus by providing cues, such as “feet shoulder-width apart” or “keep your torso erect.”

-While positive and motivational self-talk can enhance performance, excessive self-talk may become distracting.
+While positive and motivational self-talk can enhance performance, too much self-talk can become distracting.
 The most effective self-talk is task-relevant, concise, and practiced consistently.

 Goal setting

 Many of the psychological concepts discussed in this chapter influence one another.
-One key concept is self-efficacy, which significantly impacts the types of goals people set for themselves.
-Those with higher confidence and efficacy tend to envision, create, and strive to accomplish more challenging goals.
+One key concept is self-efficacy, which strongly affects the types of goals people set for themselves.
+Those with higher confidence and efficacy tend to envision, create, and pursue more challenging goals.

-Goal setting is a structured process in which progressively challenging standards of performance are pursued with a defined criterion of success, increasing the likelihood of perceived accomplishment.
+Goal setting is a structured process in which progressively challenging standards of performance are pursued with a defined criterion of success.
+This increases the likelihood of perceived accomplishment.

 For example, a swimmer’s goal may be to execute a technically correct stroke throughout a sanctioned distance, such as the 50m freestyle.
-In the beginning, the swimmer’s skill level may be low, making the task feel overwhelming and leading to frustration.
-However, physiological testing may indicate that the athlete possesses the necessary physical resources—such as high fast-twitch muscle fiber composition and superior muscular power—to excel in the event.
-If inefficient stroke mechanics are the limiting factor, the coach and athlete can break the skill down into smaller, manageable components, allowing the athlete to build confidence and improve progressively.
+Early on, the swimmer’s skill level may be low, which can make the task feel overwhelming and lead to frustration.
+However, physiological testing may indicate that the athlete has the necessary physical resources - such as high fast-twitch muscle fiber composition and superior muscular power - to excel in the event.
+If inefficient stroke mechanics are the limiting factor, the coach and athlete can break the skill into smaller, manageable components.
+This allows the athlete to build confidence and improve progressively.

 Systematic goal setting enhances an athlete’s psychological development and performance, as it: